jixiaojie/CarND-Advanced-Lane-Lines/README.md

 ### Discussion

-I don't know how to use Line() class to track the pipeline , anyone show me some advice is very grateful！
+I don't know how to use the Line() class to track the pipeline , Anyone show me some advice is very grateful！